What is NTRIP? RTCM Corrections for GNSS Rovers

 Frequently asked questions

-What is an NTRIP caster?
+What is NTRIP used for?

 Do I still need radios or my own base?